-TASK: Discuss the Resilience skill of Assertive Communication professional and personal environments

-CONDITIONS: Leader led discussion when Soldiers have 10 to 15 minutes of engagement

-STANDARDS: Know the benefits of applying the skill of Assertive Communication in
+TASK:Discuss the Resilience skill of Assertive CommunicationCONDITIONS:Leader led discussion when Soldiers have 10 to 15 minutes of engagementSTANDARDS:Know the benefits of applying the skill of Assertive Communication inprofessional and personal environments

 DEFINITION: Assertive Communication enhances your ability to communicate clearly and with respect, especially during a conflict or challenge.
 Using the IDEAL model can help you communicate in a confident, clear, and controlled manner.
 Assertive Communication is used when there is a problem that needs to be solved or an issue that needs to be addressed and you want to approach the per-son in a manner that will strengthen the relationship.